loksland/choppy/README.md

 automatically enable |cropToBounds| if set.
 Also accepts `{prev}` and `{next}` to reference previous/next layer comps.
 This is preferable as it doesn't break if layer comps are renamed.
-- **template** (string)
-Either custom template string or the slug of a template file.
-Default is "img".
 - **ext** (string)
 Optional extension to be applied.
 This will only apply if there is no extension in the layer comp name.
 Valid entries are jpg, gif or png.